 Khun et al. describe the situation of liver disease patients as a "dance with death".
 Patients face a terminal illness requiring continuous medical care and are in search of donors.
 Surgical improvements after organ transplantation have revolutionized patient care; however, strict organ transplantation practices still cause a number of complications such as acute and chronic rejection, malignancies, life-threatening infection, recurrent organ failure and mortality.
 Immunosuppressive therapy used to prevent immunologic rejection of the graft after transplantation can lead to inhibition of the immune system in the patient and increase the risk of death by exposure to different infectious agents.
-In this study, it was determined that approximately 73.6% of the partici-
+In this study, it was de-